1980 Liberty Bowl: Game summary

 Purdue scored first on a Mark Herrmann touchdown pass to Bart Burrell to give the team a 7-0 lead in the first quarter.
 In the second, they went up 14-0 on a Steve Bryant catch from Herrmann from 43 yards out.
-Missouri responded with a kickoff return for a touchdown, after George Shorthose handed the ball off to Ron Fellows that went 92 yards for a touchdown to make it 14-6 (after a missed kick).
+Missouri responded with a kickoff return for a touchdown; on Missouri's next possession, George Shorthose handed the ball off to Ron Fellows that went 92 yards for a touchdown to make it 14-6 (after a missed kick).
 James Wilder scored on a touchdown plunge with 8:44 to go in the half to narrow the lead, but the conversion attempt failed, keeping it at 14-12.
 Before the half ended, Dave Young caught a touchdown pass from Herrmann to make it 21-12.
 Burrell caught a 27-yard pass from Herrmann to make it 28-12 in the third quarter.
 Missouri could only muster a field goal in the third to make it 28-15.
 In the fourth quarter, Herrmann deliberately knelt in the endzone in order to do a free kick, which made it 28-17.
 Terry Hill scored on a plunge from a yard out to narrow the lead, with a pass from Phil Bradley to Tim Hornof for the successful conversion to make it 28-25.
+Purdue got the ball again and with 1:26 on the clock and fourth down at mid field, Young called for a punt.
+The punter no helmet, no mouthpiece, and no shoes on.
+Bosché got dressed and ran out to kick.
+On a low snap, Bosché fielded it and punted it high down field and with a good bounce, Tim Seneff downed it at the 4 yard line to lock things in.
 For Purdue, Mark Herrmann went 22-of-28 for 289 yards and four touchdowns.
 For Missouri, Bradley went 16-of-29 for 210 yards and one interception.
 Purdue had 124 rushing yards, 289 passing yards, one turnover, and 5 penalties for 31 yards.
 Missouri had 103 rushing yards, 210 passing yards, one turnover, and one penalty for five yards.